-Figure 45 — Longitudinal stiffener (top view)

-Standard conform polygons may well exceed the contact area.
-However, χMCF version 3.1 does not state anything about the physical meaning or the implications for CAE and CAM.
-Hence, later versions of χMCF may specify details about what should happen with exceeding parts of a weld line in CAE and CAM.
-In CAE, for example, hexahedron or tetrahedron could be generated on the exceeding polygons, if their height or thickness is provided.

-Remark: It is well known that several welding technologies produce material structures which are oriented.
-In especially, there is a difference between the start and the end of a weld line. χMCF knows about the orientation of a weld line and hence can distinguish between start and end.
+NOTE It is known that several welding technologies produce material structures which are oriented.
+In particular, there is a difference between the start and the end of a weld line. χMCF knows about the orientation of a weld line and therefore can distinguish between start and end.
 But it does not yet provide means to transport details about what is the difference between both, neither for CAE nor CAM.